allenai/rainbow/docs/development.md

                                       Defaults to 3B.
       --n-steps INTEGER               The number of gradient updates.
 Defaults to 25,000.
+      --learning-rate FLOAT           The learning rate to use for training.
+                                      Defaults to 3e-3.
       --batch-size INTEGER            The batch size to use for training.
 For efficient training on the TPU, choose a multiple of either 8 or 128.
 Defaults to 16.
       --model-parallelism INTEGER     The degree of model parallelism to use.
                                       Defaults to 8.
+      --save-checkpoints-steps INTEGER
+                                      The number of steps to take before saving a checkpoint.
+Defaults to 5000.
       --n-checkpoints-to-keep INTEGER
                                       The number of checkpoints to keep during fine-tuning.
 Defaults to 4.